ThrowTheSwitch/Ceedling/plugins/report_tests_teamcity_stdout/README.md

 cancelling it out?
 The answer has to do with _where_ you use the second YAML blurb configuration setting.

-Ceedling provides features for applying configurations settings on top of your core project file.
-These include options files and user project files.
+Ceedling provides Mixins for applying configurations settings on top of your base project configuraiton file.
-See _[CeedlingPacket][ceedling-packet]_ for full details.
+See the [Mixins documentation][ceedling-mixins] for full details.

-[ceedling-packet]: ../docs/CeedlingPacket.md
+[ceedling-mixins]: ../docs/CeedlingPacket.md#base-project-configuration-file-mixins-section-entries

 As an example, you might enable the plugin in the main project file that is committed to your repository while disabling the plugin in your local user